 Course Purpose: The overall goal of this course is to provide future teachers with the knowledge base necessary for appropriate use of diagnostic teaching procedures and materials of reading instruction within the regular classroom, from kindergarten to junior high/middle school.
 Emphasis will be based on understanding how students learn to read, strategies for improving an individual student's reading achievement, and how to become an informed diagnostic-prescriptive teacher of reading.
 Future teachers will be made aware of factors that support student learning or place students "at risk" and some ways to manage these variables in the regular classroom.

 Course Textbooks:

-Rubin, D. & Opitz, M. F. (2007).
-Diagnosis and improvement in reading instruction (5th ed.).
-Boston: Pearson/Allyn and Bacon.
+Opitz, M.F, & Erekson, J.A.
+(2015).
+Understanding, assessing, and teaching reading: A diagnostic approach (7th ed.).
+Boston: Pearson.

 Roe, B.D. & Burns, P.C.
 (2011).
 Informal reading inventory (8th ed.).
 Boston: Houghton Mifflin.